roblabs/openmaptiles-ios-demo/readme.md

 ### Change Log

 * Dec 13, 2019 — Move from Cocoapods to Carthage.
 Upgrade to Xcode 11.3.
-Uprade to Mapbox 5.5
+Uprade to Mapbox 5.5.
+Add local, private Mapbox Token.
 * Nov 19, 2019 — Upgrade to Xcode 10.1
 * Jan 30, 2017 — upgrade to Mapbox 3.4.1 & Podfile
 * 2016 — Initial Version